Hurricane Fiona roars by Bermuda, on route to Canada

 Biden noted that hundreds of FEMA and other federal officials are already on the ground in Puerto Rico, where Fiona caused an island-wide blackout.

+Gov. Pedro Pierluisi of Puerto Rico activated the National Guard to help distribute diesel fuel to hospitals and supermarkets.
+The force is also supplying generators used to operate potable water plants and telecommunications towers.

-More than 60% of power customers remained without energy Thursday and a third of customers were without water, while local officials said they could not say when service would be fully restored.
+More than 60% of power customers remained without energy Thursday, though efforts to restore power were underway.
+Many customers were without water, while local officials said they could not say when service would be fully restored.

 At least five landslides covered the narrow road to her community in the steep mountains around the northern town of Caguas.
 The only way to reach the settlement was to climb over thick mounds of mud, rock and debris left by Fiona, whose floodwaters shook the foundations of nearby homes with earthquake-like force.